 New Employee Checklist

-Use the New Employee Checklist as a guide to help you orient yourself during your first day on the job.
-The checklist walks you through important steps that you need to complete and will help you find basic information.
+Use the New Employee Checklist as a guide to orient yourself during your first day on the job.
+The checklist walks you through important steps that will help you find basic information.
 It'll also help you decide what to discuss with your supervisor and what to ask your colleagues.

 - Standard of Conduct Acknowledgement (PDF, 256KB)

 - Appropriate Use of Government Information and Government Information Technology (IM/IT) Agreement (PDF, 106KB)

 - Personal and Emergency Contact Information form (PDF, 28KB)